Azure/azure-powershell/documentation/migration-guides/Az.9.0.1-migration-guide.md

 - No longer supports the type 'System.Collections.Generic.IList`1[System.String]' for parameter 'Tactic'.
 - No longer supports the type 'Microsoft.Azure.Management.SecurityInsights.Models.TriggerOperator' for parameter 'TriggerOperator'.
 - No longer supports the type 'System.Nullable`1[System.Int32]' for parameter 'TriggerThreshold'.
-- No longer supports the type 'Microsoft.Azure.Commands.SecurityInsights.Models.AlertRules.PSSentinelAlertRule' for parameter 'InputObject'.
+- No longer supports the type 'PSSentinelAlertRule' for parameter 'InputObject'.
 - No longer supports the parameter 'ResourceId' and no alias was found for the original parameter name.
 - No longer supports the type 'Microsoft.Azure.Commands.Common.Authentication.Abstractions.Core.IAzureContextContainer' for parameter 'DefaultProfile'.
 - No longer supports the alias 'AzContext' for parameter 'DefaultProfile'.